 Enjoy the western atmosphere, pleasant warm days and cool mountain nights, while listening to presentations from professional, published and award-winning authors.

 You may choose to go hiking on a mountain trail, birding, exploring shops in town, photographing, visiting nearby cemeteries, or sitting and thinking up your new work!
 There is also a star pad if you would like to bring your telescope to set up under the awesome stars.
-McDonald Observatory is a half-hour away.
 There will be many opportunities for sharing and networking at mealtimes and in the cool breezes after dark while listening to music.
-If you enjoy pickin and grinnin, bring your own guitar for Saturday night.
+If you enjoy pickin’ and grinnin’, bring your own guitar for Saturday night.

 All sessions will be at Mountain Trails Lodge beginning with a full breakfast and picking up registration packets.
 Lunch, dinner and snacks will also be at this location.
-Dress is country casual, walking shoes encouraged, and friendly presentations invite audience feedback.
+Dress is country casual, walking shoes encouraged, and audience feedback is welcomed during the friendly presentations.

 In the evening after dinner and the guest speaker presentation, stories by participants will be read aloud, and guitar music will float through the air.
 Bring a jacket and flashlight for chilly mountain evenings.

-An early morning optional Haiku poetry hike to a nearby cemetery, a hearty cowboy breakfast, the last dynamic presentation, and a final chance to glean ideas from the speakers are on the agenda.
+An early morning Haiku poetry hike to a nearby cemetery or star pad, a hearty cowboy breakfast, the last dynamic presentation, and a final chance to glean ideas from the speakers are on the agenda.